 However, the more comprehensive penetration testing model remains one of necessity.
 If you’re to rest easy at night, safe in the knowledge your infrastructure is secure, pen testing gives you an extra layer of security.

-- A penetration test – pen test for short – involves a cybersecurity agency challenging the security of a network by mimicking the methods used by a hacker
+- A penetration test or pen test for short involves a cybersecurity agency challenging the security of a network by mimicking the methods used by a hacker

-- It’s a collective professional effort – a team of cybersecurity specialists collaborate to identify threats
+- It’s a collective effort of a team of cybersecurity specialists to identify and exploit vulnerabilities

 - A bounty is placed on a bug and vigilante hackers are invited to track it down for reward.
 Simple